STUDY JAPANESE ONLINE WITH NATIVES HERE

 Tokoro has several other interesting functions, see some combinations with particles:

-• Tokoroga [所が] – It means even so, however, still, even if, on the contrary, in fact, despite ..;
+• Tokoroga [所が] - Means nonetheless, however, still, even if, on the contrary, in fact, despite..;

-• Tokorode [所で] – It means by the way, incidentally or it doesn't matter (where, when, why, how).
+• By the way [所で] - Means by the way, incidentally, or it doesn't matter (where, when, why, how).

-• Tokoroka [所か] – Means far from, nothing, leave it alone, not talking about…
+• Tokoroka [所か] - Means far from, nothing, leave alone, not to talk about…

-Simply put basho is literally a place and tokoro it is literally a place.
-Just don't consider this previous sentence as something absolute.
-Japanese is simple but sometimes full of confusing things, just living and using it everyday to make sense.
+Simplifying basho is literally a location and tokoro is literally a place.
+Just don't consider the previous sentence as something absolute.
+Japanese is simple but sometimes it is full of confusing things; just living and using it in daily life makes it make sense.

 Words Related to Basho and Tokoro

-To end the article, I will share a list of words related to places in Japanese.
-The list below contains words related to the place ideograms [場] and [所].
-Perhaps these words will help you to understand the differences!
+To conclude the article, I will share a list of words related to places in japonês.
+The list below contains words related to the ideograms of place [場] and [所].
+Perhaps these words will help you understand the differences!

-I hope you enjoyed the article.
-We appreciate the comments and shrtares...
+I hope you have enjoyed the article.
+We appreciate the comments and shares...

 PortugueseRomajiKanji